 Bars give you that little boost you need and can help you feel fuller for longer.
 But this doesn’t mean you should skip meals.
 No amount of bars will replace a proper, hot, nutritious meal.
-But if you need something to tide you over, a bar of some description should do nicely.
+But if you need something to tide you over, a high-protein or high-fibre bar of some description should do nicely.

-Here’s a bit of a veteran’s hack for you: order a pizza the day before you set off to the festival site, then put it straight into the fridge.
+Here’s a bit of a veteran’s hack for you: order a pizza the day before you set off to the festival site, then put it straight in the fridge.
 In the morning, whack it in a cooler bag and bring it with you so you can have cold pizza for breakfast each morning.
 Start the day the right way - with a bucket load of calories and cheese.

+The legendary cheese string deserves it's own special shout out.
 We may all look like adults, but the inner child resurfaces when someone busts out a cheese string.
 It’s illegal to eat it any other way than peeling it off bit by bit.
 It’s a delightful experience, and they also contain calcium, vitamin C, protein, and fibre.
 Both protein and fibre help you feel full for longer.